hyperledger-solang/solang/docs/language.rst

 Calling an external function using ``call()``
 _____________________________________________

-If you call a function on contract, then the function selector and any arguments are ABI encoded for you, and any return values are decoded.
-Sometimes it is useful to call a function with raw encoded arguments.
+If you call a function on a contract, then the function selector and any arguments are ABI encoded for you, and any return values are decoded.
+Sometimes it is useful to call a function without abi encoding the arguments.

 You can call a contract directly by using the ``call()`` method on the address type.
 This takes a single argument, which should be the ABI encoded arguments.
 The return